-Iran has entered its eighth week of civil unrest following the death of 22-year-old Mahsa Amini in police custody.
+Iran has witnessed unrelenting civil unrest following the death of 22-year-old Mahsa Amini in police custody in September.
 According to the New York Times, these protests have been the largest wave of civil disobedience Iran has seen since 2009, and one of the most sustained challenges to Iran’s government since the 1979 Islamic revolution.

-Rumours have been spreading across Instagram and Twitter that over 15,000 protestors are set to be given death sentences for their actions.
-Although there is no evidence of this, there were worrying reports last week that Iran could be moving in that direction: on Monday (November 6), CNN reported that a letter signed by 227 members of the Iranian parliament urged that the protesters be shown “no leniency”, and given harsh punishment that “would serve as a good lesson in the shortest possible time.”
+In November, rumours spread across Instagram and Twitter that over 15,000 protestors were set to be given death sentences for their actions.
+Although there is still no clear evidence of this, on November 6, CNN reported that a letter signed by 227 members of the Iranian parliament urged that the protesters be shown “no leniency”, and given harsh punishment that “would serve as a good lesson in the shortest possible time.”